Support

 How does the trial work?

 Download HearThere and you get full functionality for 7 days, free, no payment required.
-After 7 days the app stops routing audio until you enter a license — but everything else (the menu, diagnostics) keeps working so you can purchase from inside the app.
+After 7 days, routing pauses until you enter a license — but everything else (the menu, diagnostics) keeps working so you can purchase from inside the app.

 I bought a license.
 Where is it?